+While this analysis has screened the application of nonstructural measures at this time, it does not preclude future consideration of nonstructural measures.
 Some consideration must be given to retreat and relocation once future conditions become so severe that remaining in the area becomes intolerable.
 For example, once sea level change effects the area in a way that these locations are uninhabitable, the appetite for relocation or retreat may become more tolerable.
-Adaptation strategies are discussed in more detail in Section 6.3.2.
+The use of other nonstructural measures can also be considered at that time.
+Adaptation strategies are discussed in more detail in Section 6.2.3.